paulahemsi/cub3d/README.md

 * 31/03: I implemented Bresenham's algorithm to put lines and watched tons of raycasting videos on youtube.
 Still trying to catch what will be the best aprouch from now on.

 * 1/04: I've just realized that something went wrong with Bresenham's implementation.
 Trying to fix it.
 Hours later: done!
 Now the player has a line pointing the direction and walks acordly.

+* 2/04: after days of struggling, I finally managed to make a list from the steps the raycast requires.
+Thanks to this [wonderfull resource](https://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/) by F. Permadi.
+I started to implement check for horizontal colision for the first ray.

 </details>